thor-juhasz/sprintf.js/README.md

 ### Browser

-`sprintf-js` should work in all modern browsers.
-As of v1.1.1, you might need polyfills for the following:
+`sprintf-js` should run without problems in all modern browsers.

- - `String.prototype.repeat()` (any IE)
- - `Array.isArray()` (IE < 9)
- - `Object.create()` (IE < 9)

 YMMV

 ## TypeScript

 This library has been rewritten in TypeScript, providing type definitions out of the box.

-The package can be used in both ESM and CommonJS environments, and is also available for direct browser usage via CDN.
+If the format string is passed as a string literal, TypeScript will be able to detect when an argument is of the wrong type, and give you a type error.

 ### Build Process